KombuchaPrivacy/midnight/README.md

 This would still allow usernames like "Groot" or "TreeRoots" to be used, as long as they don't match a reserved name exactly.

+By default, Midnight also enforces a set of readability constraints on usernames, more strict than the official Matrix specification.
+It rejects usernames that start or end with punctuation, as these could be used to impersonate other accounts, e.g. registering as "bob." or "bob_" to impersonate the real account "bob".

 ## Roadmap
 In the near future, we plan to add integration with Apple's App Store subscriptions.
 This would allow any user with a valid subscription to register for a Matrix account on the